-Treatments only work if they are taken, and estimates of drug effectiveness are usually derived from randomised controlled trials (RCTs) whereby strict inclusion criteria and trial procedures typically produce adherence rates of 80% [5].
-CF patients with poor adherence (MPR <50%) have significantly higher healthcare costs than patients with good adherence (MPR>80%); most of the excess costs in poor adherers are related to hospital admission for i.v. rescue therapy to treat pulmonary exacerbations [2].
-A meta-analysis reported by Demonceau et al assessed feedback of objective adherence data in various conditions across 5,237 patients; this study demonstrated that such feedback could increase adherence by around 20%, with a further 8% improvement if simple problem solving was added [6].
-The ongoing CFHealthHub ACtiF trial (Adherence to treatment in adults with Cystic Fibrosis) is currently assessing an intervention to improve outcomes for CF patients by empowering self-management and improving adherence to nebulised therapy via the use of chipped nebulisers which have the capacity to directly monitor adherence levels, combined with an intervention to support problem solving, habit formation and self-efficacy undertaken by a member of the multidisciplinary team at regular appointments [7].
+Treatments only work if they are taken, and estimates of drug effectiveness are usually derived from randomised controlled trials (RCTs) whereby strict inclusion criteria and trial procedures typically produce high adherence rates.
+A recent review of adherence to CF treatments within clinical trials by Pugatsch et al [6] reported an adherence rate of 80% as an aggregate estimate across the population over the entire duration of the studies (mean duration 7.3 months; range 2-24 months).
+The methodology for adherence measurement varied between trials, but was typically undertaken at frequent intervals across the trials and can be considered as a measure of persistent adherence [3].
+Although there was a tendency for some reduction over time, adherence remained high across all phases of follow-up.
+Based on MPR data, it has been shown that CF patients with poor adherence (MPR <50%) have significantly higher healthcare costs than patients with good adherence (MPR>80%); most of the excess costs in poor adherers are related to hospital admission for i.v. rescue therapy to treat pulmonary exacerbations [2].
+A meta-analysis reported by Demonceau et al assessed feedback of objective adherence data in various conditions across 5,237 patients; this study demonstrated that such feedback could increase adherence by around 20%, with a further 8% improvement if simple problem solving was added [7].
+The ongoing CFHealthHub ACtiF trial (Adherence to treatment in adults with Cystic Fibrosis) is currently assessing an intervention to improve outcomes for CF patients by empowering self-management and improving adherence to nebulised therapy via the use of chipped nebulisers which have the capacity to directly monitor adherence levels, combined with an intervention to support problem solving, habit formation and self-efficacy undertaken by a member of the multidisciplinary team at regular appointments [8].
 The hypothesis underpinning this RCT is that increasing adherence will reduce the number of exacerbations experienced by CF patients.
 Reducing the number of exacerbations experienced by CF patients may also impact on their rate of lung function deterioration.
 This paper presents an early health economic evaluation of the expected cost-effectiveness of the adherence intervention compared with current clinical care, in advance of the completion of the full CFHealthHub ACtiF RCT.
+More generally, this analysis provides a formal quantification of the potential gains which could be accrued by improving disease control in CF through improved adherence.

 2. METHODS